abraunegg/onedrive/docs/SharePoint-Shared-Libraries.md

 Login to the OneDrive web interface and determine which shared library you wish to configure the client for:
 ![shared_libraries](./images/SharedLibraries.jpg)

-## 2. Query that shared library name using the client to obtain the required configuration details
+## 2. Query OneDrive API to obtain required configuration details
-Run the following command using the 'onedrive' client
+Run the following command using the 'onedrive' client to query the OneDrive API to obtain the required 'drive_id' of the SharePoint Library that you wish to sync:
 ```text
 onedrive --get-O365-drive-id '<your site name to search>'
 ```